CLT - ROM

 FCO

-For quick city access from FCO, take the Leonardo Express train to Roma Termini in 32 minutes.
+For a quick trip to Rome, take the Leonardo Express train from FCO to Roma Termini in 32 minutes.

 Read more about FCOby Duncan Madden